Julianne2025/Data-Analytics-Portfolio/Excel/README.md

 Improved accuracy and efficiency by preventing month-end close errors due to manual data entry or repetitive copy and pasting

-- Freight-PivotTable.xls - Used Pivot Table to total freight expense by carrier from consolidated freight invoice
+- Freight-PivotTable.xls - Used Pivot Table with Pivot Chart to total freight expense by carrier from consolidated freight invoice